 Currently, MMMC enrollees that become a dual eligible beneficiary are disenrolled from their plan.
-Well duals, or those that do not need CBLTCS are disenrolled to fee-for-service, while dual eligible beneficiaries that need CBLTCS are enrolled in a partial capitation MLTC plan.
-Under this amendment, well duals who voluntarily enroll in a Medicare D-SNP will be voluntarily enrolled in the same qualified MMMC plan.
+Duals who do not need CBLTCS are disenrolled to fee-for-service, while dual eligible beneficiaries that need CBLTCS are enrolled in a partial capitation MLTC plan.
+Under this amendment, qualifying dual eligibles who voluntarily enroll in a Medicare D-SNP will be voluntarily enrolled in the same qualified MMMC plan.
 CBLTCS include nursing services in the home; therapies in the home; home health aide services; personal care services in the home; adult day health care; private duty nursing; and Consumer Directed Personal Assistance Services, which are all State Plan services available under the regular State Plan in the fee-for-service delivery system.